 The Prayer Team meets weekly on Wednesday to pray together.
 With COVID restrictions, the group is meeting on Zoom each Wednesday morning at 11:00am.
 The group prays for each person in the congregation, for our community of Alexandria, as well as any special prayer requests that come in each week.
-Contact Christine Hagan for more information, or to join in praying for the congregation and community.
+Contact Kimberly Young for more information, or to join in praying for the congregation and community.

 For more information on any of these classes or small group opportunities, please contact the church office.